Candidate Information

 • Not be disqualified from holding municipal office under Section 29 of the Municipal Elections Act, 1996.

-A detailed Candidate Information Guide will be available soon.
+Candidate Information Guide

 Wednesday, April 22, 2026